thunderbiscuit/cashu-client/README.md

 # Readme
-⚠️ Do not use in production ⚠️
+⚠️ Warning: This library is not ready for production use. ⚠️
 <br>

 This is a library I am writing to learn more about the Cashu protocol.
-Nothing like attempting to code out a spec to learn!
 It's not meant for production use at the moment.

 ## Outline
 This library is an implementation of the client side of the [Cashu specification] (i.e. it does not include mint software).
 It is written in Kotlin and is intended to be used in Kotlin Multiplatform projects.
 The API is still very much in development, and I am open to suggestions; see the [contribute](#contribute) section for more info on where I think I could use the most help.
 See the [issues] for discussion items and design decisions; issues and PRs are most welcome.